-The claims technical provision is a provision set aside for claims that have been incurred by VitalityHealth, but are yet to be either reported or settled at the valuation date.
+The claims technical provision is a provision set aside for claims that have been incurred by the Company, but are yet to be either reported or settled at the valuation date.
 This provision includes an allowance for the expenses involved in handing these claims.

-The provision is set based upon a frequency and severity model which uses the expected treatment timeline and cost for each authorised claim.
-It The reserve, by treatment month, is the difference between the paid amount and that which is ultimately expected to occur in that treatment month.
-The Company has moved away from the traditional chain ladder models used widely across the industry, as these inherently rely on stability in both treatment and payment patterns in order to provide accurate projections, and this assumption cannot be relied upon particularly given the disruption of the pandemic.
+The provision is set based upon a frequency and severity model for the most recent two treatment months which uses the expected treatment timeline and cost for each authorised claim.
+For older treatment months traditional chain ladder methods are used.
+The reserve, by treatment month, is the difference between the paid amount and that which is ultimately expected to occur in that treatment month.
+In recent years the Company has moved away from the traditional chain ladder models used widely across the industry, as these inherently rely on stability in both treatment and payment patterns in order to provide accurate projections, and this assumption cannot be relied upon given the disruption caused by the pandemic.
 The frequency and severity model base result is then adjusted as necessary to reflect changes in the severity, frequency and timing of treatments.